-TRUE SPINAL DECOMPRESSION
+TRUE SPINAL DECOMPRESSION THERAPY fOR HERNIATED DISC

 These protocols include, proper patient placement, absolute and exact spinal positioning for maximum lesion reduction, and knowing the proper setup for the decompression unit and the right treatment parameters.

-Please call our office to schedule your consultation and learn if you are a candidate for Spinal Decompression Therapy.
+Call our office to schedule your consultation and learn if you are a candidate for Spinal Decompression Therapy.